-54th Annual Awards Contest
+57th Annual Awards Contest

 John Swett founded CTA in 1863 and elevated the teaching profession as he served as California’s fourth superintendent of public instruction.
 For the first time, public schools became free for all to attend during his four year term.
 He raised the bar, and this contest bears his name because all entries must show the kind of commitment to professionalism he gave during his life of advocacy for all educators and students.

-Judging is done by media peers — CTA removes itself entirely from the judging process.
-More details are included in this brochure.
 Winners are awarded plaques at a special Los Angeles reception in their honor.
 A statewide CTA news release and full-page advertisement listing the winners in the Columbia Journalism Review give further credit where it’s definitely due.
 Meritorious nominees whose work was not judged the most outstanding in their categories receive Certificates of Merit.

-All media nominations must have appeared between January 1 and December 31, 2012
+Judging is done by media peers — CTA removes itself entirely from the judging process.
+All media nominations must have appeared between January 1 and December 31, 2015.

 Nomination Form & Details | View the 2015 winners | The April 1, 2016 deadline has passed